EOSIO/eos/docs/01_nodeos/01_install/01_build-from-source/01_download-eosio-source.md

 ## Pull Changes

 When pulling changes, especially after switching branches, the submodules *must* also be updated.
-This can be achieved with the `git submodule` command as above, or during the `git pull` directly:
+This can be achieved with the `git submodule` command as above, or using `git pull` directly:

 ```sh
 $ [git checkout <branch>]  (optional)